UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team05-vision-language-action-models.md

 - Frozen T5-Base model (111M parameters)
 - Encodes natural language instructions into embeddings
-- Language conditioning is optional—Octo can also accept goal images
+- Language conditioning is optional as Octo can also accept goal images

 **Transformer Backbone:**